 Contributions are allowable as itemized deductions to the same extent as currently allowed for federal purposes.
-However, when determining the 60% and special 20% and 30% limitations, you must use Alabama (not Federal) adjusted gross income.
+However, when determining any limitations, you must use Alabama (not Federal) adjusted gross income.

 You can deduct what you gave to organizations that are religious, charitable, educational, scientific, or literary in purpose.
 You can also deduct what you gave to organizations that work to prevent cruelty to children or animals.